kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ~~~~~
 {: #icn-arch title="Functions in Industrial Control Networks"}

-What is changing now is that cloud applications are integrating process
+What is changing now is that data applications are integrating process control
-control functions to improve automation and to make real-time decisions,
+functions to improve automation and to make real-time decisions,
 programmatically.
 The equipment control and  collection of data generated by
-the sensors can be done directly over DetNet-enabled wide-area networks as
+the sensors should be possible over small or large-scale deterministic networks
-illustrated in {{new-arch}}.
+as illustrated in {{new-arch}}.

-Inline with DetNet, cloud applications can also be hosted within a limited
-domain environment, controlled by a single operator.
-The term is implied to
-indicate that applications use infrastructure that scales out, has elastic
-compute and storage resources.
-The infrastructure may be on-premise, at the
-edge or in private cloud.

 ~~~~~drawing